zenyuk/fc-retrieval/docs/release_notes/PoC1.md

 * [Common](https://github.com/ConsenSys/fc-retrieval-common): Common Golang packages used by the other components.

 ## Main Functionality
-This release includes functionality to deliver the following work flow:
+This release includes functionality to deliver the following workflow:

 1. Initialise Gateway using Gateway Admin.
 2. Initialise Provider using Provider Admin.